Samarkand: Christianity

+Judaism

+Benjamin of Tudela reported that Samarkand had 50,000 Jews in 1170.

 Landmarks

 Silk Road Samarkand (Eternal city)

 Silk Road Samarkand is a modern multiplex which opened in early 2022 in eastern Samarkand.
 The complex covers 260 hectares and includes world-class business and medical hotels, eateries, recreational facilities, park grounds, an ethnographic corner and a large congress hall for hosting international events.

-Eternal city situated in Silk Road Samarkand complex.
-This site which occupies 17 hectares accurately recreates the spirit of the ancient city backed up by the history and traditions of Uzbek lands and Uzbek people for the guests of the Silk Road Samarkand.
-The narrow streets here house multiple shops of artists, artisans, and craftsmen.
+There is an Eternal City situated in Silk Road Samarkand complex.
+This site which occupies 17 hectares accurately recreates the spirit of the ancient city, backed up by the history and traditions of Uzbek lands and Uzbek people for the guests of the Silk Road Samarkand.
+The narrow streets house multiple shops of artists, artisans, and craftsmen.
 The pavilions of the Eternal City were inspired by real houses and picturesque squares described in ancient books.
-This is where you can plunge into a beautiful oriental fairy tale: with turquoise domes, mosaics on palaces, and high minarets that pierce the sky.

 Visitors to the Eternal City can taste national dishes from different eras and regions of the country and also see authentic street performances.
 The Eternal City showcases a unique mix of Parthian, Hellenistic, and Islamic cultures so that the guests could imagine the versatile heritage of bygone centuries in full splendor.
 The project was inspired and designed by Bobur Ismoilov, a famous modern artist.